yummyworldxxx/myweb/README.md

 ---

-## 📸 Yummy Image（ummy Image is one of the features of this web service.）
+## 📸 Yummy Image（Yummy Image is one of the features of this web service.）

 ![Yummy Preview](NABE.JPG)